Shell Necklace a Sign of 100,000-Year-Old Culture

-Mr. FRANCESCO D'ERRICO (French Scientist): Why don't you come to London and try to see whether you can make something out of it.
+FRANCESCO D: Why don't you come to London and try to see whether you can make something out of it.
 So, in fact, it was very easy way.

 HAMILTON: A British archaeologist had actually dug up the snail shells in Israel in the 1930s.
 The shells eventually landed in London's Natural History Museum, where they didn't get much attention.

 Until a few years ago.
 That's when d'Errico and other scientists found 41 similar shells in South Africa.
 The South African shells had holes in them and they'd apparently strung together as beads.